-Today, Dalmatians are favourite family companions.
-Because of their high affinity with horses, they are also used as firehouse dogs, running with the horses to the fire and sometimes helping rescue people from burning buildings.
+Today, the Dalmatian is a favourite family companion.
+Because of its high affinity with horses, it is also used as a fire station dog, running with the horses to the fire and sometimes helping rescue people from burning buildings.

 Other than coat grooming, don't forget to brush the Dalmatian's teeth at least twice a week to avoid bad breath and gum disease.
-Clean its ears as well to save your dog from the discomfort of a potential infection and save you the cost of treatment.
+Clean its ears as well to save your dog from the discomfort of a potential infection and the cost of treatment.
 Make sure to use a veterinarian-approved solution in cleaning your Dal's ears.
 You should also regularly trim its nails to avoid painful overgrowth.

-Dalmatians are dogs born with an almost unlimited energy.
-They are friendly, outgoing and are rarely aggressive.
-They are also very dedicated, loyal and have a strong desire to please.
-This makes them easy to train through positive reinforcement through food, praise and play as rewards.
-The downside of their attention-seeking and people-pleasing attitude is their tendency to develop separation anxiety.
+The Dalmatian is a dog born with an almost unlimited energy.
+It is friendly, outgoing, and rarely aggressive.
+It is also very dedicated, loyal, and has a strong desire to please.
+This makes it easy to train through positive reinforcement by using food, praise, and play as rewards.
+The downside of its attention-seeking and people-pleasing attitude is its tendency to develop separation anxiety.

 Typical calorie needs of an adult Dalmatian, weighing 50 pounds, per day:

-The Dalmatian is a working dog that can handle multiple different jobs so naturally, it has high exercise needs.
+The Dalmatian is a working dog that can handle multiple different jobs, so naturally, it has high exercise needs.
 It needs at least two hours' worth of activities that are mentally and physically stimulating.

 Are you sure the Dalmatian is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz